 “I’m not lonely.
 I like being alone.”
 Although her voice simmered into a low tone, it still rung true within the church.

 “I see.
 What about me?
 Am I bothering you?”
 She shook her head and smiled.

 “You’re not like everyone else.
 You’re not like my parents.
 You’ll play with me and talk to me.”
 Her voice began to jump like a wisp.

 “Your parents won’t do that with you?”
 She shook her head.

 “They’re busy.”
 I wasn’t one to ignore oddities.
 I wouldn’t quite say I was empathic towards humans.
 I enjoyed talking to them, and I enjoyed my time with them as I collected shattered dreams.
 But as Lottie spoke of herself, I began to wonder about her living conditions.
 It struck me as odd, but most of all, I felt a dream to be shattered.

 “Even now.
 They told me to play outside because they have guests coming in for business.”
 Her voice was low, but she still spoke as clearly as she could.
 Her smile was light, and her hands were curled up against her legs.

 “Is that why you want to stay up till night?”
 She didn’t answer.

 “That’s dangerous, even for a ghost hunter like you,” I chuckled.

 “Why does it have to be till night?”
-She hesitated to answer, but then, turned over, and looked me in the eye.
-She was burning with conviction as she settled some kind of score within her.
-At the most, I knew she trusted me now, and, at the least, I wasn’t doing my job to collect shattered dreams.
-But, to an extent, I was doing my job exactly how I should have.
-My hobby was going to pay off.
+She hesitated to answer, but then let go of her legs and allowed them to stretch.
+She opened her mouth before aptly closing it.
+Her eyes squinted as she looked at the rotting floorboards.
+At the most I knew she trusted me now and at the least, I wasn’t doing my job to collect shattered dreams.

 “I want to be an adult.
 That’s my dream.”